-- · Sets system date and time. - Detects the SCSI RAID adapter or controller and runs the SCSI RAID configuration program. - · Updates the licensed internal code (firmware) level without diskettes. - Checks the system BIOS code and microcode (firmware) levels of supported options to determine whether a later level is available from the CD.
-You can perform updates without using diskettes. - Provides the Performance Optimizer program to easily tune your SCSI RAID adapter settings for your server environment. - Creates a System Partition on the default drive.
-You can run server-specific utility programs after setup. - Detects installed hardware options and provides updated device drivers for most adapters and devices. - Creates a setup-replication diskette for replicating setup selections for other servers of the same model. - · Provides diskette-free installation for supported operating systems. - Provides a replicated installation path for multiple installations of supported operating systems. - Includes an online README file with links to tips for your hardware and operating system installation.
+Sets system date and time.

+- Detects the SCSI RAID adapter, controller, or integrated SCSI controller with RAID capabilities and runs the SCSI RAID configuration program. - · Updates the licensed internal code (firmware) level without diskettes. - Checks the system BIOS code and microcode (firmware) levels of supported options to determine whether a later level is available from the CD.
+You can perform updates without using diskettes. - Creates a System Partition on the default drive.
+You can run server-specific utility programs after setup. - Detects installed hardware options and provides updated device drivers for most adapters and devices. - Creates a setup-replication diskette for replicating setup selections for other servers of the same model. - Provides diskette-free installation for supported operating systems. - Provides a replicated installation path for multiple installations of supported operating systems. - Includes an online README file with links to tips for your hardware and operating-system installation.